 • After the school have sent in the request to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child’s needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
 If this is the case they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
 If they do not think your child needs this, they will ask the school to continue with provision at SEN Support.

 • After the reports have all been sent in the Local Authority will decide if your child’s needs are severe, complex and lifelong and that they need more than 15 hours of support in school to make good progress.
-If this is the case they will write a Statement of Special Educational Needs or an EHC Plan.
+If this is the case they will write an EHC Plan.
 If this is not the case, they will ask the school to continue with the current SEN Support available through school.

 • An additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.

 This type of support is available for children whose learning needs are: